wildstyl3r/p-task3/README.md

 ```bash
 cargo doc --no-deps
 ```
-But in general the code was written to be understandable from variable names & context
+But in general the code was written to be understandable from variables' names & context